n-govindarajan/ellis-life-hd.github.io/pages/5-imprint.md

 [Click here](https://www.dkfz.de/en/data-privacy-protection.html?m=1569945172&)

 **Acknowledgement:**
-ELLIS Life Heidelberg would like to formally acknowledge Danila Bredikhin and Jeongbin Park for HTML code writing and the Communications team at DKFZ for editorial input.
+ELLIS Life Heidelberg would like to formally thank Danila Bredikhin, Jeongbin Park and the DKFZ Strategic Communications and Public Relations team for their creative and editorial input.

-This website is hosted by Github Pages.